KP-Kepra/HCI-Diary/p2/index.md

 To get a much clearer understanding of what people think about the lighting condition problem, an interview was made with three students of HKUST with varying majors and backgrounds.
 The questions asked during the interview were mostly about how the students use their daily lighting for daily use (e.g. studying, sleeping, etc) and what do they like and dislike about it.
 In this interview that I did, most of the respondents answered that they mostly don't like having to walk across the room to just switch off the lights, and they can only have a fixed lighting, meaning that they cannot adjust the brightness nor the intensity of the lights.

-I then proceeded to ask the respondents of how they would like to implement their own lighting system.
+The interview then continued on how they would like to implement their own lighting system.
 The most common answer is that the respondents would like to set their own color, brightness and saturation, which in turn, can help boost their productivity while studying, sleeping, and other activities according to their mood.
 For example, one interviewee answered that she would sleep more easily if the lighting gradually changes color to red before sleeping.

 A survey was also conducted to gather information about general preferences of room lighting, and how people would use in their daily life.
 This survey asked some common questions to further support the opinions from the interviews and add some perspective to the observations.